 Tasmania.
 Beach.
 Those two words in the same sentence?
 Yep, this site is all about Tassie.
 And nope, we’re not kidding.
 This is one of the tip top secrets safeguarded by the locals: there’s great beaches.

-They don’t want you to know, so you must promise not to tell.
+Some locals don’t want you to actually know their secret, so you must promise not to tell.
 There’s an astonishing assortment of seaside villages.
 Many of them boast bucket loads of charm, pure sand and the most crystal-like water you could possibly imagine.
 We were surprised and even shocked when we discovered Tasmania had these little gems.

 So, taking into account the following criteria…

 - a beach that’s easily accessible from accommodation